 Chris Gregg Using Artificial Intelligence to Accelerate Diagnosis

 NYSCF — Robertson Investigator Alumnus Chris Gregg, PhD, is adapting his artificial intelligence-based Storyline platform – a platform for analyzing cognitive and behavioral patterns where patients can answer questions about their disease experience over time – to collect and analyze comprehensive symptomatic data from potential COVID-19 patients to accelerate diagnosis.

 Stephen Brohawn and Hillel Adesnik Searching For New Drug Targets

 SARS-CoV-2 viruses (and all human coronaviruses) encode two essential ion channels in their genomes called E and 3A.
-Disruption of either channel reduces virulence and disease in animal models, making them promising, albeit understudied, targets for anti-viral therapeutics.
-NYSCF – Robertson Neuroscience Investigators Steve Brohawn, PhD, and Hillel Adesnik, PhD, are using high throughput screening approaches to identify novel inhibitors of E and 3A channels.
-This will be complemented by functional assays and high-resolution structure determination to understand precisely how these channels function and how they can be blocked by small molecule drugs.
+Disruption of either channel reduces virulence and disease in animal models, making them promising, albeit understudied, targets for antiviral therapeutics.
+NYSCF – Robertson Neuroscience Investigators Steve Brohawn, PhD, and Hillel Adesnik, PhD, are using high-throughput drug screening approaches to identify novel inhibitors of E and 3A channels.
+This will be complemented by studies to understand precisely how these channels function and how they can be blocked by small molecule drugs.